Apologetics Culture Faith Theology

 Derek Vreeland

-Vreeland’s observations are current.
-However, what I think he misses is that problem of objectivity gets worse—much worse—if we reject the inerrancy of the Bible.
-If we accept the idea that the Bible is a collection of historical writings from good but fallible men and, therefore, some of the things it teaches or affirms are in error, we are left with a much scarier set of questions.
+Vreeland’s observations are valid.
+However, what he misses is that problem of objectivity gets worse—much worse—if we reject the inerrancy of the Bible.
+If we accept the idea that the Bible is a collection of historical writings from good but fallible men and, therefore, some of the things it teaches or affirms are in error, we are left with a scarier set of questions.
 Then we have to ask:

-- Who determines which teachings in the Bible are free of error?
+• Who determines which teachings in the Bible are right and which are wrong?

-- Who determines which verses or passages we can ignore because they got it wrong?
+• Who determines which verses or passages can be ignored because they’re outdated?

-If we accept the Bible’s inerrancy, the differences of opinion between fallible human beings are naturally addressed by comparing the opinions to Scripture.
+If we accept the Bible’s inerrancy, the differences of opinion between fallible human beings are naturally addressed by comparing divergent opinions against Scripture.
 The text of the Bible becomes the arena in which the battle of interpretation is waged.
 On the other hand, if the Bible is errant, we can only appeal to the ever-shifting arena of public opinion to work out the differences.

 The Authority of Scripture